avmavairborne/discordbot-/README.md

-I have written a code for a discord bot with a few basic functions like sending dms , replying to messages , sending embeded messages , sending pictures and giphy images , kicking and banning members and showing a specific (custom status)
+roshaan005 has coded a discord bot with a few basic functions like sending DMs, replying to messages, sending embedded messages, sending pictures and giphy images, kicking and banning members and showing a specific (custom) status.